 3. We will continue to improve our choice for the experience of service users by extending our range of services including property and housing options.

 The number of homes we manage has further increased this year, securing properties in Oxfordshire.
-We are also expanding our services into Berkshire and Buckinghamshire.
+The new Children and Young Peoples Supported Housing Pathway will see the number of support placements increase by nearly 40%.